Tuxion/tuxion.framework/README.markdown

 These are the beginnings of what's going to be a framework to develop advanced web-applications with.
-It will have a robust MVC framework written in PHP on the serverside, focussing on routing, permissions and an API friendly to the programmer.
+It will have a robust MVC framework written in PHP on the server-side, focusing on routing, permissions and an API friendly to the programmer.
-It will have a simple yet strong Javascript/jQuery framework on the clientside, offering an API which simplifies communication with the server and creating clientside MVC structures.
+It will have a simple yet strong Javascript/jQuery framework on the client-side, offering an API which simplifies communication with the server and creating client-side MVC structures.

 ## Authors

 ### Aldwin "[Avaq](https://github.com/Avaq)" Vlasblom

-PHP and Javascript programmer.
+PHP and JavaScript programmer.

 ## License